AndrzejKebab/Unity-JobScheduler/README.md

 - **Unity.Burst**: For high-performance native code compilation
 - [**UniTask**](https://github.com/Cysharp/UniTask): For efficient asynchronous operations
 - [**ZLinq**](https://github.com/Cysharp/ZLinq): Used for allocation-free LINQ-like operations on collections
+- [**UnityRoslynUpdater**](https://github.com/DaZombieKiller/UnityRoslynUpdater): For updating Unity Roslyn to the latest version to use newer features.

 Add these dependencies to your project's `manifest.json`: